Shankar01081991/OSCP-Guide/Linux/Linux Privilege Escalation Examples.md

 Path
 ----
+Cron jobs are scheduled tasks that run scripts or binaries at specified times.
+By default, they execute with the privileges of their owner, not the user who triggers them.
+If a cron job is owned by root but writable by an unprivileged user, that user can inject code to run as root.

+1. Understand Where Cron Jobs Live
+System-wide crontab:
+/etc/crontab — defines global scheduled tasks.

+Per-user crontabs:
+/var/spool/cron/crontabs/<username> — only editable by the respective user.

+Cron directories (/etc/cron.hourly, /etc/cron.daily, etc.)

 If PATH variable defined inside a crontab, and one of the paths is writable, and the cron job doesn't refer to an absolute path, we can exploit.